 If you’re so inclined, you can even try rooting these basil babies in a glass of water to make even more new plants.
 Basil roots quickly and easily in water, and once your seedlings have a small mass of roots a couple of inches long, you can pot them up in soil or transplant them outside.

 Tip #5: Bury the stems of basil seedlings and water well.

 Just like you do with tomatoes, plant the basil up to its lowest set of leaves (even removing the last set if it’s starting to yellow) to encourage roots to form along the stem.
 Keep the basil well-watered (but not water-logged) to reduce the effects of transplant shock.

 It may take a few weeks for the basil to bounce back, but once it does, there’s no reason it couldn’t look like this by the end of the season!
-(And yes, this three-foot-tall basil started from a supermarket herb just months before!)
+(And yes, this three-foot-tall sweet basil started from a sad little supermarket herb just months before!)

 Yes.
 Once your supermarket living herb has been divided, you can pot up the individual clumps to keep as indoor herbs, or transplant them outside in your garden (preferably after a week of hardening off to reduce transplant shock).